equinor/sumo-wrapper-python/README.md

 ### delete(path)

-Performs a DELETE-request to sumo-core.
+Performs a DELETE-request to Sumo.

 ```python
 # Delete blob